the-naming-project/dname/README.md

-# library
+# libname

-The core C library
+The core C library, tests, and examples.